-Giulia Bruno is an artist based in Berlin and Milan who works with photography and video.
-After completing her MA in Biology at the Università degli Studi in Milan, she studied Photography at CFP Bauer and Filmmaking at Civica Scuola di Cinema Luchino Visconti, both in Milan.
-Her artistic and photographic research centers on themes such as technology, political and cultural activism, nature and language, and the contradictions that arise in their interaction.
-Her work explores the intersection between the artificial and natural landscape, with reference to issues such as climate change, the relationship between life and science, biodiversity and language, and the fractures that emerge.
+Giulia Bruno is an artist based in Berlin who works with photography and video.
+She has a MA in Biology at the Università degli Studi in Milan.
+She studied Photography at CFP Bauer and Filmmaking at Civica Scuola di Cinema Luchino Visconti, both in Milan.
+Her artistic and photographic research centers on technology, language and political and cultural activism.
+Giulia Bruno’s work explores the intersection between landscapes contradictions with reference to issues such as climate change, biodiversity and language justice.
 Her works have been exhibited internationally, and her film “Capital” won first prize at Visioni Italiane.
-In 2018, her artistic research on language as a technological act was selected for ArtReview’s Future Greats.
-She has collaborated with Armin Linke for many years, and their recent exhibition “Earth Indices” was developed in collaboration with scientists from the Anthropocene Working Group for the Haus Der Kulturen Der Welt in Berlin.
-Bruno teaches at the Silva System Studio at the Academy of Design in Eindhoven.
-Her latest work, “Matar la Nube,” created in collaboration with Paola Raheli, was exhibited in Mexico City with the support of the Italian Cultural Institute and Error.
-This work is the first chapter of an ongoing artistic research project that examines the ambiguities and contradictions of contemporary definitions of nature, agriculture, and climate change in connection to the urban and ancestral landscape, and the original creation of language, myths, and their functions.
+ArtReview’s Future Greats selected her artistic research on language as a technological act in 2018.
+She is collaborating with Armin Linke for many years.
+Recently they developed the exhibition “Earth Indices” in collaboration with scientists from the Anthropocene Working Group for the Haus Der Kulturen Der Welt.
+“Matar la Nube,” created in collaboration with Paola Raheli, in exhibition in Mexico City with the support of the Italian Cultural Institute and Error, is the first chapter of an ongoing research project.
+It examines the ambiguities and contradictions of contemporary definitions of nature and its functions.

 news: